CyberSource/cybersource-rest-client-node/docs/MerchantBoardingApi.md

 Create a boarding registration

-Create a registration to board merchant  If you have  Card Processing product enabled in your boarding request, select payment processor from Configuration -&gt; Sample Request.
+Create a registration to board merchant  If you have  Card Processing product enabled in your boarding request, select payment processor from Configuration -> Sample Request.
 You may unselect attributes from the Request Builder tree which you do not need in the request.
-For VPC, CUP and EFTPOS processors, replace the processor name from VPC or CUP or EFTPOS to the actual processor name in the sample request. e.g. replace VPC with &amp;lt;your vpc processor&amp;gt;
+For VPC, CUP and EFTPOS processors, replace the processor name from VPC or CUP or EFTPOS to the actual processor name in the sample request. e.g. replace VPC with &lt;your vpc processor&gt;

 ### Example
 ```javascript